bitflate/bitflate.github.io/_posts/2019-08-08-how-cryptocurrencies-can-succeed.md

 ### Cryptos are kinda like arts

-Crypto critics often view cryptos through the lense of logic and science.
+Crypto critics often view cryptos through the lens of logic and science.
 Cryptocurrencies often don't solve any particular inefficiencies.
 They exist because we like to create them.
-For example, Bitcoin was created to enable us send money without relying on a mint authority.
+For example, Bitcoin was created to enable us to send money without relying on a mint authority.
 Cryptos represent some ideas, philosophies, inventions that we want to make.
 Maybe some techniques in crypto space can be transformed later to solve real-world problems.
 But they don't have to be.
 They exist for intellectual curiosity.

 ### Successful cryptos solve specific problems